 - Keeping records and providing regular statements to the beneficiaries

 At Atlantic Coast Law, we can assist you as an executor, administrator, personal representative, and trustee by guiding you through every step of administration.
-Knowing the difficulties in navigating the probate courts and understanding trust instruments, we are here to help you through the process.
+Knowing the difficulties in navigating the probate courts and understanding trust instruments, allows us to effectively help you through the entire process.